Joséphine Vigouroux

 To date, there are only two training centers in France:

 Becoming a Montessori educator is a rewarding path, requiring dedication and passion for children's education.
-Through a combination of specialized training, personal qualities and an ongoing commitment to professional development, those who choose this path can make a significant contribution to the development of young minds, offering them a stimulating educational environment that respects their individuality.
-In the following article, you'll find a list of all Montessori schools in Paris and the Ile-de-France region
+Through a combination of specialized training, personal qualities and an ongoing commitment to professional development, those who choose this path can make a significant contribution to the blossoming of young minds, offering them a stimulating educational environment that respects their individuality.
+The following article lists all the Montessori schools in Paris and the Ile-de-France region.

 See you soon on the blog,